 Move phone providers without needing to informing your customers.

 The most obvious and significant benefit of porting your phone number to your new phone provider is that you won’t need to communicate a change of number with your customers.
 Most businesses will have business cards, letterheads, brochures and more, not to mention websites and social media!
-By porting your telephone number to your new VoIP provider, you avoid the need to update all of your stationery and your digital presences too.
+By porting your telephone number to your new UK VoIP provider, you avoid the need to update all of your stationery and your digital presences too.
 This on its own can save you a small fortune, not to mention preventing customers from calling the wrong number.

 Protect your brand